pcbrendel/pcbrendel.github.io/Crash_course_in_R.md

 ---
 layout: page
-title: About me
-subtitle:
+title: A Crash Course in the R Programming Language
+data: Orignally Created May 2016
 ---

-# A Crash Course in the R Programming Language
-Bill Petti
-Orignally Created May 2016

 # R Script for this Course